 - Income derived from a tax-free savings account

 - Compensation paid to a victim of a crime or vehicular accident

 - Income from First Nations if the individual lives on a reserve

 Income tax comes in two forms in Canada: federal and provincial or territorial.
 The federal rates apply equally to all Canadian residents, while the provincial rates vary from province to province.
 The income tax rates in Canada are listed below.
 (All amounts are given in CAD.)

-The provincial and territorial rates are typically progressive in Canada, and they vary widely.
+The provincial and territorial rates are typically progressive in Canada and vary widely.
 To give you a sense of the different taxes faced in each province, we’ve listed the highest income bracket’s tax percentage below.

 Remember: non-residents are only taxed on certain forms of Canadian-sourced income.

-Self-employed expats will have business income, which includes income obtained from any activities engaged in to boost profits.
+Self-employed expats will have business income, including income obtained from any activities to boost profits.
 This income is taxed at the same rate as employment income.

 While Canada does not have a formalized system for taxing estates and inheritance, anyone who gives a gift of property is treated as disposing of the property for proceeds equal to the fair market value.
 And when a resident dies, they are treated as having disposed of all of their property immediately before the time of death at fair market value.